Remi-Avec-Un-I/CustomCMD/README.md

 ----
 Known Issues:
+  - no prompt help
+  - prompt edit : having to choose cancel multiple times to close (after editing the prompt)
   - After compiling, you need to move every file from net7.0 to the root folder to read correctly .json files
 ----